open-tale/open-tale.github.io/_docs/07-combat.md

 * Perform an attack or use a skill;
 * Schedule a wearable gear switch.

+Unless explicitly told otherwise by a perk or a skill, it's forbidden to do the same action twice in a single turn.

 Switching wearable gears during combat cannot be done in a single turn.
-When a player chooses to do so, the gear is instantly unequipped and sent to the character's inventory.
-The new gear can be equipped in the beginning of the next player's turn.
-Switching wearable gears is still allowed if the character's inventory is full.
+If character *A* does so, the other gear is removed from the inventory, the current gear is unequipped and sent to the inventory and the turn ends.
+In the beginning of the next character *A*'s turn, the new gear is equipped.
+Only one wearable gear switch is allowed per turn.